jesper54321/National-React/README.md

 2. (if downloading the ZIP source folder) Move the compressed file to the created folder & extract all files.
 3. Open the folder with any compatible Integrated Development Environment (IDE), such as Visual Studio Code.
 4. Open a new Git Bash terminal.
-5. (if pulling remotely from Github) use 'git pull (r
+5. (if pulling remotely from Github) use 'git clone https://github.com/jesper54321/National-React.git' to obtain the project files.
 6. On the Terminal, write 'npm install' to download project dependencies (around 500 megabytes of space required)
 7. On the Terminal, write 'npm start', a page with URL 'localhost:3000' should pop up.
 8. Enjoy the Application!